Apple Daily to close, last pro-democracy Hong Kong newspaper - WTMJ

 “The forced closure of (Apple Daily) by Hong Kong authorities is a chilling demonstration of their campaign to silence all opposition voices,” British Foreign Secretary Dominic Raab said in a Twitter post.
 “It is clearer than ever that the (national security law) is being used to curtail freedom and punish dissent.”

+Amnesty International Asia-Pacific Regional Director Yamini Mishra said the police action against Apple Daily will “send a shiver down the spine of all media outlets operating in Hong Kong.”

+“The forced closure of Apple Daily is the blackest day for media freedom in Hong Kong’s recent history,” Mishra said.
+“The paper has been effectively banned by the government for publishing articles that criticized it, and for reporting on international discussions about Hong Kong.”

-The national security law imposed last year criminalizes subversion, secession, terrorism and foreign collusion.
+The law, imposed last year, criminalizes subversion, secession, terrorism and foreign collusion.
 Chinese and Hong Kong officials have said the media must abide by the law, and that press freedom cannot be used as a “shield” for illegal activities.

 The first person to stand trial under the law, Tong Ying-kit, pleaded not guilty Wednesday to charges of terrorism and inciting secession by driving a motorcycle into police officers during a 2019 rally while carrying a flag with the slogan “Liberate Hong Kong, the revolution of our times.”
 Several officers were knocked over and three were injured.